zebrafactory/zebrachain/README.md

 attacker to get the secret key and forge arbitrary signatures for that position in the chain).

-* Why not checkpoint ZebraChains in other ZebraChains?
-That could build a vast network of cross checkedpointed chains that would likely be very difficult to attack in practice.
-There will be a lot more to say on this soon, but the general design philosophy is: public key crypto weak, hash crypto strong.
-So we want to verify by the signature only if essential, and otherwise move onto relying on the hash instead.

 In the near term ZebraChain needs to configurable to support all the [NIST post quantum standards](https://www.nist.gov/news-events/news/2024/08/nist-releases-first-3-finalized-post-quantum-encryption-standards) and multiple hash algorithms.
 It must be possible to add new algorithms in the future.

 But the current focus is on building a simple, non-configurable reference implementation using: